zattoo/issuer/README.md

 ## Milestones

-The Action can add milestones to the PR automatically (currently we support only JIRA)
+The Action can add milestones to the PR automatically (currently supports only Jira)
 - Milestone have to be registered before
 - Milestone name is the same as the `fix version` attached to one of the issues